What is Limited Scope Representation?

 An example of what I can provide under Limited Scope Representation:

-Review and advise on agent-performer agreement; artist-dealer agreement; licensing agreement; release and waiver agreement; severance agreement; any contract or agreement (the term usually used synonymously) where you are advised
+Review and advise on agent-performer agreements; artist-dealer agreements; licensing agreements; release and waiver agreements; severance agreements; any contract or agreement (usually used synonymously) where you are advised

-or afforded the opportunity to consult with an attorney before signing the agreement.
+or allowed to consult with an attorney before signing the agreement.
 Because we limit the representation, the fee is much lower than what a full-service firm would charge you for the service.
-So, for a reasonable flat fee, I can review the agreement and walk you through it, by email, in person, by phone or SKYPE.
+So, for a reasonable flat fee, I can review the agreement and walk you through it, by email, in person, by phone or via Zoom.
 So, you will fully understand what you are agreeing to, before you sign, or choose not to sign the contract or agreement that they offer you.

 For an additional fee and upon request, I can negotiate on your behalf to revise the draft agreement and then re-draft it based on the negotiated changes.